gtsagkatakis/FOMO2024/README.md

 ### Project Structure

-- **`train_cnn.ipynb`**: A Jupyter Notebook that contains the code for training a Convolutional Neural Network (CNN) model to classify the VVB images.
+- **`train_cnn_VVBs.ipynb`**: A Jupyter Notebook that contains the code for training a Convolutional Neural Network (CNN) model to classify the VVB images.
 The notebook also includes code for evaluating the model's performance on a test set.